-- 1. From the LoadRunner Enterprise navigation toolbar, click and select Timeslots (under Resources). - 2.
-Click the New Timeslot button.
+- In the LoadRunner Enterprise masthead, click the module name or the dropdown arrow and select Timeslots (under Resources). - 2.
+From the calendar or grid view, click

+New/Add Timeslot.
 The Add New Timeslot dialog box opens. - 3.
 Define the following information: - Start.
 Choose Manually as the method for executing tests.
 The timeslot reservation reserves testing resources only. - Name.
-Enter a name for the timeslot. - Test instance.
+Enter a name for the timeslot. - Test/Test Instance.
 Select the test you created and the test set instance to link to the timeslot.
-The number of Vusers and hosts that were defined as part of the test design process are automatically displayed. - Duration.
-Set the start time, and enter a duration for the test. - Post run action.
+The number of Vusers and hosts that were defined as part of the test design process are automatically displayed.

+- Duration.
+Set the start time, and enter a duration for the test. - Post Run Action.
 If the administrator did not set an action across the project (the options are available for selection), select Collate and Analyze. - 4.
 Click Calculate Availability.
 The availability of the requested resources during the selected timeslot is calculated.
 The results of this calculation are displayed in the Timeslot Status tab and graphically on the time chart.